 New borrowers at SJCC who are interested in participating in Direct Loans, must attend a Loan Orientation.
 A new borrower at SJCC is one that has not received a Direct Loan at SJCC.

 Loan Orientation information will be posted on the Financial Aid page of SJCC's website.
-Click here for more information.
+New Loan Orientation information will be posted soon.